kentgray/VBA/README.md

 # VBA
-This is my sample code from various work projects
+These are modules built out for work projects for a document management system in MS Access 2013.